Coding Quests

 Why Godot 4 Is the Best Engine for Your First Game

-This matters more than you think.
-Unity's pricing changes in 2023 shook the entire indie community.
+This matters more than you'd think.
+Unity's 2023 pricing mess shook the whole indie scene.
 Unreal takes a royalty cut once you earn enough.
-Godot?
-MIT license.
-Forever free.
-No revenue share, no subscription, no sudden policy changes.
+Godot is MIT licensed.
+Free forever, no revenue share, no subscription, and nobody can change the rules on you later.

-You own every line of code you write, and the engine itself is open-source.
-That's not just a nice philosophy — it means thousands of developers are fixing bugs and adding features without a corporate roadmap getting in the way.
+You own every line of code you write.
+The engine itself is open source too, which sounds like a philosophy point until you realize what it means in practice: thousands of developers fixing bugs and adding features without waiting on a corporate roadmap.

 The Scene System Makes Sense

 Most engines organize your game with entities, components, prefabs, or actors.
-Godot uses scenes and nodes — and it clicks immediately.
+Godot uses scenes and nodes, and the idea clicks fast.

 A scene is just a tree of nodes.
 A Player scene might look like this: